-Games such a Pokémon Go and Clash Royale continue to dominate in the UK and US and mobile games generated $41 billion dollars in revenue in 2016 alone.
+Games such a Pokémon Go and Clash Royale continue to dominate in the UK and US and mobile games will generate $70 billion dollars in revenue by the end of 2018.

 Developing a mobile game can run into figures of up to hundreds of thousands of dollars – especially for larger game titles like Clash of Clans – with an estimated development time between 6 to 9 months.

 But marketing a mobile game is just as important as game development.
 In a competitive market, with large studios spending millions of dollars on glossy TV and digital ad campaigns, it can a be a daunting experience launching a mobile game once it’s ready to hit the market.